athompson-git/RKHorn/README.md

 (Warning!
 Validation still in progress.
 Discrepancies in total neutrino flux normalization compared to MiniBooNE collaboration-reported fluxes are at a level of 50%)

+#### Summary:
+The RKHorn classes implement a very basic set of approximations to model the charged meson fluxes produced at the Booster Neutrino Beam (BNB) target and horn system, with a future possibility of modeling other target and horn systems.
+There are three main pieces to this model:
+* We use the Sanford-Wang (SW) parameterization of the pion ($\pi^+ / \pi^-$) production cross section from 8 GeV protons on beryllium
+* Similarly, we implement the Feynman-Scaling (FS) parameterizations for charged Kaon production
+* The charged mesons are propagated through the target and horn according to simple equations of motion solved by Runge-Kutta finite timestep propagation
+* When the mesons are in the target, Bethe-Bloch energy loss is applied at each timestep
+* Each timestep update is governed by the Lorentz force law equation of motion, with an azimuthally symmetric magnetic field that is only non-zero between the inner and outer conductors of the horn

+References:
+* "Improved Parameterization of K+ Production in p-Be Collisions at Low Energy Using Feynman Scaling" Mariani, Cheng, Conrad, Shaevitz [Phys.Rev.D 84 (2011) 114021] [https://arxiv.org/abs/1110.0417v2](https://arxiv.org/abs/1110.0417v2)
+* "Neutrino flux prediction at MiniBooNE" (MiniBooNE Collaboration) [PRD 79, 072002 (2009)] [https://arxiv.org/abs/0806.1449](https://arxiv.org/abs/0806.1449)
+* "A measurement of hadron production cross-sections for the simulation of accelerator neutrino beams and a search for muon neutrino to electron neutrino oscillations in the $\Delta m^2$ ~ 1 eV$^2$ region" David W. Schmitz, Thesis. [https://www.osti.gov/biblio/935240](https://www.osti.gov/biblio/935240)

 ## Example Usage

 There are two example files;